Sample Answer

 Discussion u7d1 Ethics of Workplace Privacy

 Your text discusses the issue of workplace privacy.
-Currently, this is a very hot topic and it continues to be a contentious issue because technology is outpacing the law.
-New technologies for communication and new technologies for surveillance go beyond what the law has previously addressed.
+This is a very hot topic and continues to be a contentious issue because technology is outpacing the law.
+New communication and new surveillance technologies go beyond what the law has previously addressed.

 Ethics of Workplace Privacy